 Once you have uploaded the designed aligner models, you can proceed by clicking the Next button.

-After the models have been uploaded to RayWare Cloud, they will automatically be placed on the platform, and will have a robust base added to the heel portion of the arch, allowing for easy setup for vertical printing, and removing the need for third party bases, or supports (in most cases)
+After the models have been uploaded to RayWare Cloud, they will automatically be placed on the platform, and will have a robust collection of supports added to the heel portion of the arch, allowing for easy setup for vertical printing, and removing the need for third party bases.

 Once you have loaded all of the necessary models for the treatment, or the maximum number of models that will fit, ensure that you have the correct Print Job Settings selected for Printer, Material, and Layer Thickness, and once ready, proceed by clicking Send to Printer: